How Can a Father Get Full Custody of Their Child?

 What’s the Difference Between Legal Custody and Physical Custody?

 Custody refers to the physical control over another person.
 In family law, child custody grants a parent legal and physical control over a minor child.
 Custody issues often arise during divorce and separation.
-In South Carolina, the courts may grant sole, joint, or divided custody legal and/or physical custody.
-What Is Physical Custody?
-Physical custody… read more
+In South Carolina, the courts may grant sole, joint, or divided custody legal and/or physical custody, in this blog we explain the… read more

 How To Request a Psychological Evaluation in Your Child Custody Case